London The Exam Coach London The Exam Coach

 Cost — Free

-Average applicants per place — 5 or more.
+Average applicants per place — 4 or more

-Catchment area — The Norton Knatchbull School does have a catchment area which is based on distance from the school.
+Catchment area — Spalding High School’s catchment area places priority on location and distance from the school.

 School Summary